09510/nsdhw_21au/proposal/09510/_new_proposal.rst

 Problem to solve
 =======================
 Decision tree is a good method for data analysis and feature analysis.
 We usually want to build a large number of trees/forests to analyze various feature or to achieve higher accuracy.
-However, there are a lot of sorting operations in the process of building a tree/forest.
+However, there are a lot of data access in the process of building a tree/forest.(for example, row access for sort operations, column access for threshold search.)
-This tool allows you to build a decision tree faster with SIMD.
+This tool allows you to build a decision tree faster by C++.
+I have hand-craved the the decision tree building with python in the past.
+So this project (c++ version) will be compared the speed with python version.

 Perspective users
 =========================
-Anyone who wants to use decision tree model and accelerate decision tree build.
+Anyone who wants to build decision tree and faster decision tree building.